bogomirov/keyboard-shortcuts/README.md

 Modifying the desktop backgrounds provided by the project is pretty straightforward.

-1. Use the Adobe Photoshop templates to generate raster background images with the exact size of your full desktop.
+1. Use the Photoshop templates to generate raster background images with the exact size of your full desktop.

   Keep in mind that to achieve the effect intended by this project, the images should be of low contrast and desaturated.
 Whether they are bright or dark is to your liking but ensuring low contrast is important.

 2. Export the background images from Photoshop as an intermediary `.png`

-3. Open the Adobe Illustrator template and link externaly the new intermediary `.png` images you exported from Photoshop
+3. Open the Illustrator template and link externaly the new intermediary `.png` images you exported from Photoshop

 4. Make the changes you need to the shortcuts content or their layout